Search

 Tuition Fee

-GBP 17,250 / year
+GBP 18,200 / year

-Next Intake September-2024
+Next Intake September-2026

-Children and Young People's Nursing
+Children and Young People’s Nursing BSc (Hons)

 About

-Our three-year children's nursing degree gives you the ability to cope with a demanding and satisfying profession, leading to a BSc (Hons) Children and Young Peoples Nursing qualification and a registration with the Nursing and Midwifery Council (NMC).
+Our three-year children’s nursing degree gives you the ability to cope with a demanding and satisfying profession, leading to a BSc (Hons) Children and Young People’s Nursing qualification and a registration with the Nursing and Midwifery Council (NMC).

 Our programme is structured to provide you with a strong foundation in nursing children and young people, equipping you with effective practical skills with a blended approach to learning.
-You are supported throughout the course by a dynamic, highly skilled team of tutors and practitioners within practice and beyond.
+You are supported throughout the paediatric course by a dynamic, highly skilled team of tutors and practitioners within practice and beyond.

 Whatever your ambitions, we’re here to help you to achieve them.
 We’ll support you to identify the skills you’re learning during your child nursing degree, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.